MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 **Noteable change**

 * If multiple licenses have been found for a component, they are now evaluated like an `AND` expression.
 If for example one license is `Allowed` and the other one is `Forbidden`, the component is evaluated as `Forbidden`.
 An explicit rule in a License Policy is not necessary anymore.
 This new behaviour comes into effect with the next import of components.
+* There is now an explicit menu in the UI and an API endpoint to import SBOMs to get all components with their licenses and dependencies, see [Upload SBOMs](../usage/upload_sbom.md).

 ## Release 1.26.0